lackovic/notes/Windows/Chocolatey/README.md

 [Chocolatey](https://chocolatey.org/) is a package manager for Windows.

-## Installs a list of packages in bulk
+## Install a list of packages in bulk

 ```powershell
 cinst .\packages.config -y